parkerdavis1/agave-portfolio/content/blog/2024-03-11-birds-music/2024-03-11-birds-music.md

 For example, when someone blasts a trumpet, we hear it as bright because the amplitudes of the overtones are strong relative to the fundamental frequency.
 When a trumpet plays with a mute, it can sound "nasal" because the fundamental frequency is muted so much that the overtones are louder than the base frequency.
 A flute is relatively "pure" because the overtones are muted compared to the fundamental tone.

-Whatever the timbre might be, we hear all of these overtones as fundamentally related, so much so that it is difficult for us to pick out the individual parts of the sound.
-It just sounds like a single sound with a certain quality, or timbre.
+Whatever the timbre might be, we hear all of these overtones as related, so much so that it is difficult for us to pick out the individual parts of the sound.
+It just sounds like a single sound with a certain quality to it, a.k.a. timbre.

-When the researchers changed the timbre but preserved the fundamental frequencies of the melody (same melody, different instrument), starlings were similarly unable to recognize the melodies and performed poorly on the tests.
+When the researchers changed the timbre but preserved the fundamental frequencies of the melody (same melody, different instrument), starlings were again unable to recognize the melodies and performed poorly on the tests.

 Original trained sequence:
 <audio src="./pnas.1515380113.sa01.wav" controls></audio>